Pacolet, South Carolina: Historic sites

 The Marysville School, Mulberry Chapel Methodist Church, Nuckolls-Jefferies House, Pacolet Mill Office, Pacolet Mills Cloth Room and Warehouse, Pacolet Mills Historic District, and Pacolet Soapstone Quarries are listed on the National Register of Historic Places.

 Geography

-According to the United States Census Bureau, the town has a total area of 3.0 sqmi, of which 0.34% is water.
+According to the United States Census Bureau, the town has a total area of 3.0 sqmi, of which 0.01 square miles (0.03 km^{2}) (0.34%) is water.
+The most common soil series is Cecil, although there is a significant amount of Bethlehem in the area surrounding the Pacolet River.